Q. What makes you different from other college-essay counselors?

 A. Most school counselors are experienced, caring, and skilled professionals who will play a vital role in students' college application journeys, especially in helping select schools that best reflect individual qualifications, goals, and personal preferences.
 I do not provide professional advice on selecting schools, and I encourage students and families to work with their school counselor and other trusted advisors for this.

-But that fact is that most school counselors have too many students in their care to work rigorously with each applicant on their essays: 1:1 brainstorming, organizing, and revising, line by line, over multiple drafts.
-I support your school counselor with this time-intensive, personal, and vital aspect of the application.
+But the fact is that most school counselors have too many students in their care to work rigorously with each applicant on the multiple essays that most applications require: 1:1 brainstorming, organizing, and revising, line by line, over several drafts.
+I complement the school counselor's work, providing this time-intensive, personal, and vital service, helping each student make their application essays the very best they can be.

 College applications can be stressful for families.
 Many students find it helpful to brainstorm ideas and work on drafts for their essays with someone who is not their parent.
 For parents, too, it's often a relief to hand off this task to a professional.
 I care about each student I work with and help them to do their best work.